Table of contents

 The demand for addiction counselors is growing exponentially.
-According to the BLS, the job outlook is expected to grow 25% within the next ten years.
+According to the BLS, as of March 2021, the job outlook is expected to grow 25% within the next ten years.
 The field could hold as many as over 300,000 jobs.

 These numbers encourage people to help those struggling with addiction because many college graduates have difficulty finding a job in their field.

 You may not live in a mansion with an addiction studies degree, but you could make a decent living with job stability and opportunities for a certified counselor!
 According to the BLS, as of March 2021, the salary will vary depending on your location and experience.
 Your salary will also depend on your particular job and duties and if there’s an opportunity to advance.
 Because there is so much growth in the field, good counselors who want to work and are certified can find themselves gainfully employed for years to come.